Latest in: l.a. louver

 6 Jun 2014

 We’re excited to announce an exhibition of David Hockney’s iPAD prints, coming to L.A.
 Louver this summer.
-The Arrival of Spring will include his recent series of drawings produced on the artist’s iPAD that …
+The Arrival of Spring will include his recent series of drawings produced on the artist’s iPAD that document …

 Featured Image